Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Numerical Experiments

 \section{Numerical Experiments}

 We now examine the empirical behaviour of the safeguarded step sizes \ref{eq:sgd-sps-M} and \ref{eq:ima-sps-M}.
-The first series of experiments targets convex, \emph{non-smooth} objectives and is designed to validate the theory developed in \Cref{sec:convergence}.
+The first series of experiments targets convex and nonconvex \emph{non-smooth} objectives, complementing the analysis of \Cref{sec:convergence}.
 The second series moves to deep‐learning benchmarks, measuring the impact of the step sizes on classification accuracy.
+We provide the code for all of our experiments at \url{https://github.com/dimitris-oik/sps_safe}.